AutoGavy/Detachable-Turret/README.md

   Once it drops to the ground, it will automatically turns into an unpickable static sentrygun

-- If you enable this plugin, Steam Achievements and RD Leaderboard will disable
+- If you enable this plugin, Steam Achievements and RD Leaderboard will be disabled
 - Cannot work with "TickRate Doors\Lifts Fix" addon (using the same file)

   Plugin only works for server or room host